 These strategies can help you begin to face situations that make you nervous:

-- Prepare for conversation, for example, by reading the newspaper to identify an interesting story you can talk about.
+- Prepare for conversation, for example, by reading about current events to identify interesting stories you can talk about.

 - Focus on personal qualities you like about yourself.